Hormonal Contraceptive Ring (Nuvaring)

 What is it?

-The hormonal contraceptive ring is a small, flexible plastic ring that contains both estrogen and progestin.
+The hormonal contraceptive ring or Nuvaring is a small, flexible plastic ring that contains estrogen and/ or progesterone depending on the brand name.
 The ring is inserted into your vagina close to your cervix where it remains for 3 consecutive weeks.

 How do you use it?